 AFRICAN DREAM ROOT’S REP

 African Dream herb isn’t just revered by the shamans of South Africa, it is slowly but steadily growing in interest among nootropic enthusiasts in the Western world.
 There are countless accounts of personal African Dream experiences online.
-One man even gave his twelve-year old son African Dream quite by accident, believing it was just another form of Kratom he was purchasing.
+One man even gave his twelve-year-old son African Dream quite by accident, believing it was just another form of Kratom he was purchasing.
 The child took it before bed, expecting it to have a calm, mellowing effect.
 Here is what he reported on Reddit: “The dreams were incredibly vivid and if I didn’t know any better I would swear to you I traveled back in time.
 It was incredible!

-“I had a series of dreams that consisted of slow motion effects, switching genders, birds eye view, and third person omniscient conversations.
+“I had a series of dreams that consisted of slow-motion effects, switching genders, bird’s eye view, and third-person omniscient conversations.
 I had amazing lucid dreams where my mind literally constructed paradise.
 I went from rainy weather in a brick-walled coffee shop to a temperate green landscape with ivory fountains and peach trees.

 “Coolest thing though?
 Video games.
 When I fell asleep I could play as a character in a video game.”

 Users have also been vocal about the mind-altering effects of this psychoactive wonder drug on Erowid with one person calling it, “startlingly effective” and another saying it’s frightening, powerful and prophetic.
 These people speak of dream navigation, of calling to the spirits.
-They report on intense visions and rave about how African Dream showed them what they needed to work on in their lives.
+They report on intense visions and rave about how the African Dream showed them what they needed to work on in their lives.